timelystream/timelystream.com/docs/sql/introduction.md

 Here we provide an overview of how to perform simple operations in SQL.
 This tutorial is only intended to give you an introduction and is in no way a complete tutorial on SQL.
 This tutorial is adapted from the [PostgreSQL tutorial](https://www.postgresql.org/docs/11/tutorial-sql-intro.html).

-In the examples that follow, we assume that you have installed the DuckDB Command Line Interface (CLI) shell.
+In the examples that follow, we assume that you have installed the Blazar Command Line Interface (CLI) shell.
 See [here](/docs/installation?environment=cli) for information on how to install the CLI.
 If you build from the source tree, you can launch the CLI from the build directory ``build/release/duckdb``.
 Launching the shell should give you the following prompt:

 ```
-DuckDB 5fb6fe57ab
+Blazar 5fb6fe57ab
 Enter ".help" for usage hints.
 Connected to a transient in-memory database.
 Use ".open FILENAME" to reopen on a persistent database.